gvwilson/thirdbit/src/fiction/in-heck/index.md

 And that was when Gumption heard Sindy scream, "Maddy!"
-He whirled around just in time to see the flying bot that had escaped earlier shoot into the sky with the older Roo sister dangling in its claws.
+He whirled around just in time to see the helibot that had escaped earlier shoot into the sky with the older Roo sister dangling in its claws.